| They've

 Frente and Max Sharam, instead of an expensive and over rated overseas producer.
 Their

 choice proved to be an apt one for their distinguished, lush pop sound.
+"It's such an enormous expense for how

 much of a difference it makes," Scott says of their reluctance to use a foreign